sethv/dl-dales-project/README.md

 # Deformable DETR - CSE deep learning project
 Seth Vanderwilt, Zach Wilson, Zack Barnes, Richard Park

+## `ProjectSite.md` has more information than this stale README - please go there instead

 Paper here: https://arxiv.org/abs/2010.04159

 ## What is this?